Mon 22 August 2022

 Automate the Boring Stuff with Python is free to read on my website AutomateTheBoringStuff.com.
 This book is ideal for:

-• Adults and teens who want to learn to code.
+• Adults and teens who want to learn to code

-• People who find themselves buried in spreadsheets and PDFs as part of their job.
+• People who find themselves buried in spreadsheets and PDFs

 I've also created a 50-video Udemy course that follows most of the content in this book.
 The first 15 videos are free to watch on YouTube.

-After finishing Automate, I recommend moving on to Beyond the Basic Stuff with Python or reading Eric Matthes' Python Crash Course.
+After finishing Automate, I recommend moving on to Beyond the Basic Stuff with Python or Eric Matthes' Python Crash Course.

-"I like playing or want to make video games."
+"I want to make video games."

 The game projects in these books aren't like modern video games with 3D graphics, but the simplified video games are fun projects while you learn the basics of programming.